-The purpose of an EIS is to "serve as an actionforcing device to ensure that the policies and goals defined in the [National Environmental Policy] Act (NEPA) are infused into the ongoing programs and actions of the Federal Government....
-[An EIS] is more than a disclosure document.
-It shall be used by Federal officials in conjunction with other relevant material to plan actions and make decisions" (Council on Environmental Quality ([CEO] 40 Code of Federal Regulations [CFR] 1502.1).
-An EIS documents the development of a project by describing the purpose and need for the proposed action, a full range of reasonable alternatives that would address the purpose and need, the affected environment, and providing a detailed analysis of the potential impacts resulting from each reasonable alternative.
+An EIS documents the development of a project by describing the purpose and need for the proposed action, a full range of reasonable alternatives that would address the purpose and need, the affected environment, and provides a detailed analysis of the potential impacts resulting from each reasonable alternative.
 The EIS also documents the project's compliance with other applicable environmental laws, regulations, and executive orders.

-Actions requiring an EIS under Federal Highway Administration (FHWA) regulations are considered Class I actions.
-The following examples of Class I actions that normally require an EIS are found at 23 CFR 771.115:
+Actions requiring an EIS under FHWA regulations are considered Class I actions.
+The following examples of Class I actions that normally require an EIS are found at 23 CFR 771.115(a).:

-- 1. A new controlled access freeway - 2.
-A highway project of four or more lanes on a new location - 3.
-Construction or extension of a fixed transit facility (e.g., rapid rail, light rail, commuter rail, bus rapid transit) that will not be located within an existing transportation right-of-way - 4.
-New construction or extension of a separate roadway for buses or high occupancy vehicles not located within an existing highway facility
+- 1. A new controlled access freeway. - 2.
+A highway project of four or more lanes on a new location. - 3.
+Construction or extension of a fixed transit facility (e.g., rapid rail, light rail, commuter rail, bus rapid transit) that will not be located within an existing transportation right-of-way (ROW). - 4.
+New construction or extension of a separate roadway for buses or high occupancy vehicles not located within an existing transportation ROW.